 Are you suffering from pain or tenderness at the bottom of your spine?
 Tailbone pain, otherwise known as coccydynia, can make everyday activities painful and difficult.
-Luckily, you have options, including minimally invasive coccygectomy, to help reduce the pain and get you back to doing the things you love.
+Luckily, you have options, including minimally invasive coccygectomy from NJ Spine and Orthopedic, to help reduce the pain and get you back to doing the things you love.

 Understanding the Tailbone

 At the base of the spine is a triangular series of bones known as the coccyx.
 The sacrococcygeal joint connects the coccyx with the sacrum—another triangular structure that helps to support the weight of the upper body.
 The coccyx is composed of three to five bones connected by small joints and ligaments.

 Early humans used to have tails supported by the coccyx.
 Of course, over many generations of evolution, humans no longer have tails.
 Even without tails, the coccyx stills serves a purpose.
 It connects many of the pelvic floor muscles to other areas of the body.
 These muscles help out with leg movement and support the anus and vagina.
 In addition, the coccyx distributes weight when a person is seated.